 - 1. To edit a link, click the Edit in the row of the link you want to edit. - 2.
 Make any necessary changes.

-See "Dynamic links overview" on page 90 sections for more details. - 3.
-Click OK and click Save on the main to tab to implement the changes.
+See "Working with dynamic links" on page 106 sections for more details.

+3. Click OK and click Save on the main to tab to implement the changes.